boatilus/ovao-v2/src/routes/posts/mocking-shopifys-storefront-graphql-api.svelte.md

 title: Mocking Shopify's Storefront GraphQL API
 date: 2022-02-02
 tags: [tech, Shopify, GraphQL, JavaScript, mocking, Node.js]
-description: With no solid local development story for Shopify headless e-commerce, mocking the Storefront API in your JavaScript app is the way to enlightenment.
+description: With no solid local development story for Shopify headless e-commerce, mocking the Storefront API in your JavaScript app is the way to seamless development.
 ---

 <script>